yuhun-Jun/fast24_ae/README.md

 ## 7. Adaptation for Systems with Limited Resources

-The experiments typically use 128 GB of memory and emulate a 60 GB SSD.
-Here are modifications for systems with less memory, e.g., 16 GB to emulate a 10 GB SSD, assuming a single NUMA node system with 32 GB memory.
+Standard experiments use 128 GB of memory to emulate a 60 GB SSD.
+For systems with less memory, such as 16 GB for emulating a 10 GB SSD (assuming a single NUMA node system with 32 GB of memory), the following modifications are necessary.

 1. Reserve memory for the emulated NVMe device's storage by modifying `/etc/default/grub`: